Are you interested in getting into the trucking industry and starting your own trucking company, but don’t know how to get started?

 Long Haul Trucking Business

-You will need to make sure you have appropriate insurance in place and file a BOC-3 form, which basically appoints a service of process agent in the states in which you will operate.
+Insurance and BOC-3: You’ll need to procure appropriate insurance and file a BOC-3 form.
+This is a form which identifies your service of process agent in the states where you operate.

-You will also need a Unified Carrier Registration (UCR) if you are transporting cargo across state lines.
-Additionally, if you operate across state lines and meet certain other requirements, you may need a US DOT number and an International Registration Plan (IRP).
+UCR: If you are delivering freight across state lines you’ll need a Unified Carrier Registration (UCR).
+Also, if you transport across state lines and meet certain other criteria, you may need a US DOT number and an International Registration Plan (IRP).

 Short Haul Trucking Business